mpark6233/hwanilms/wp-content/plugins/popup-builder/readme.txt

 14. Registration popup

 == Changelog ==

+= Version 4.4.0
+* New feature: Allow to use *.webp format to create Popup with Image type.
+* Fix the PHP 8.2+ warning errors.

+= Version 4.3.9
+* Optimization the Popup data loading.
+* Fix the load_textdomain warning of Wordpress version 6.7 and higher.

+= Version 4.3.8
+* Fix the long page title issue.
+* Optimization the Popup Subscription Plus integration

+= Version 4.3.7
+* Fix the vulnerable to Sensitive Information Exposure When import the popups.

+= Version 4.3.6
+* Optimization the code for security.
+* Fix the issue with moving trash of Popup Countdown type.

+= Version 4.3.5
+* Optimization the code for security.
+* Fix the vulnerability issue: Stored XSS to backdoor creation.
+* Fix the  issue of Popup admin edit screen displays wrong.

 = Version 4.3.4
 * Fix the issue of Popup activates when scrolling on smartphone.
 * Fix the vulnerable to Sensitive Information Exposure.